GageSorrell/SorrellWm/Documentation/AuthoringCppFunctions.md

 ```
 where `...Arguments` are of the form `ArgumentName, ArgumentType`, *i.e.*, there should always be an even number of macro arguments which describe arguments of the function.

+## Further Notes

+### Valid Names

+Function names and function argument names cannot be any of the flag names.

+### `Initialization.cpp`

+The `node-addon-api` setup is done in `Initialization.cpp`, which is to say that all exported functions are referenced in this file.

+An `#include` statement is generated for you in `Initialization.cpp`, but if the order matters, you must add the statement yourself in a valid order.
+The build tool will see that an `#include` statement already exists, and will forego generating one.

 ## Flags

+### `ExportName="${ ... }"`

+Specify a custom name to export function as.
+This name will be used in Node to call the C++ function.

+*Note:* you must use double-quotes.

 ### `Renderer`